-- Recommended exam: Mental Status, Heart, Lung, Abdomen, Neuro. - Severe headache, vision changes or RUQ pain may indicate pre-eclapsia. - In the setting of pregnancy hypertension is defined as >140 systolic or >90 diastolic or a relative increase of 30 systolic and 20 diastolic from the patient's normal prepregnancy BP. - Maintain left lateral position. - Ask patient to quantify bleeding number of pads used per hour. - Any pregnant patient involved in a MVC should be seen by a physician for evaluation.
+- Recommended exam: Mental Status, Heart, Lung, Abdomen, Neuro. - Severe headache, vision changes or RUQ pain may indicate pre-eclampsia. - In the setting of pregnancy hypertension is defined as >140 systolic or >90 diastolic or a relative increase of 30 systolic and 20 diastolic from the patient's normal prepregnancy BP. - Maintain left lateral position. - Ask patient to quantify bleeding number of pads used per hour. - Any pregnant patient involved in a MVC should be seen by a physician for evaluation. - Postpartum Eclampsia/Pre-Eclampsia commonly presents up to 48 hours after childbirth.
+If symptomatic, treat as Eclampsia/Pre-Eclampsia. - May present up to 6 weeks after childbirth, Assess for history or Pre-Eclampsia/ Eclampsia during pregnancy or delivery.